A trip to Hook Lighthouse is one of the more popular things to do in Wexford.

 After some time, LeGros constructed another fort.
 From this point, he battled and beat the Irish advance from Waterford.
 LeGros was later slain, but it’s said by some that he left his mark on the area by constructing the first Tower of Hook, around 1172.

 Another theory is that the first Hook Head Lighthouse was built by a chap named William Marshal, Earl of Pembroke, in 1245.

 Monks and shipwrecks

-During this time nothing was done to maintain the beacon and shipwrecks at Hook Head became the norm.
+During this time little-to-nothing was done to maintain the beacon and shipwrecks at Hook Head became the norm.
 Mariners spent many years trying to convince the Governor of Duncannon Fort to help re-establish the beacon at Hook.

 Falling into disrepair

 During 1704, Hook Head Lighthouse was transferred to the Revenue Commissioners by Queen Anne.
 The lighthouse wasn’t taken over for some time, as Henry Loftus, the owner of the supposedly haunted Loftus Hall, had a 21-year lease on it.

 The lighthouse passed to Henry’s son, who had a dispute with the Revenue Commissioners over the renewal of the lease.
 It’s said that in 1726 he made a threat to extinguish the light unless rent was paid in advance by Revenue.